 - Where can I charge my electric vehicle in Durango?

 - How far can an EV travel on one charge?

 - What types of vehicles can use the DC fast charging stations (level-3 stations) at the Transit Center?

 - How do winter conditions affect electric vehicles?

-- Are electric vehicles really better for the environment?
+- Do electric vehicles really reduce emissions?